AsquzeRR/Toolkit-PT-tool/README.md

-# package-PT-tool
+# Package-Brute-Force-Tool
+This toolkit is designed for educational purposes, helping students explore various aspects of cybersecurity.
+It enables you to:

+    Enumerate and scan operating systems.
+    Perform brute-force attacks on SSH and FTP services.
+    Gain shell access upon successful credential discovery.
-using this toolkit you could enumrate and scan Operating Systems and getting shell, it contains BruteForce for SSH and FTP and you will be able to get shell after finding the correcr creditnails, you can check whether an IP address is used by another device on a LAN by using the Ping ARP Tool.
+    Determine if an IP address is in use by another device on a local area network using the Ping ARP Tool.

-if you are a student who wants to know some new things, so you can use this toolkit that takes you through a lot of good cyber Securoty implementations.
-Please note that this tool is only used for educational purposes.
+Please remember that this toolkit should only be used for learning and educational purposes.

 # Usage: